peer-base/peer-pad/docs/ARCHITECTURE.md

 ### CRDT

 Each document is a CRDT of the text type.
 Underneath, Peerpad uses [the Y.js library](http://y-js.org) to create a shared data structure representing a document.
-This data structure is conflict free, allowing concurrend edition of the document by multiple nodes. ([Read more about CRDTs here](https://github.com/ipfs/research-CRDT)).
+This data structure is conflict free, allowing concurrent edition of the document by multiple nodes. ([Read more about CRDTs here](https://github.com/ipfs/research-CRDT)).

 ### CRDT Transport